Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Certification of low-pollutant and low-emission indoor products

-Requirements: Products must undergo comprehensive laboratory testing to meet stringent criteria for emissions and pollutants.
+What are the Requirements: Products must undergo comprehensive laboratory testing to meet stringent criteria for emissions and pollutants.
 This includes evaluations for volatile organic compounds (VOCs), heavy metals, pesticides, and other harmful substances.
 The testing process adheres to the latest international research and standards.

-Description: The eco-INSTITUT-Label is awarded to products that have been rigorously tested and found to be low in pollutants and emissions, contributing to healthier indoor air quality.
+What does it mean: The eco-INSTITUT-Label is awarded to products that have been rigorously tested and found to be low in pollutants and emissions, contributing to healthier indoor air quality.
 This certification is particularly relevant for products such as floor coverings, construction materials, mattresses, bedding goods, furniture, and furnishings.

 Link: eco-INSTITUT-Label